Asylum2032/foresightinteractive/pages/factors/factor_legal_protection.md

 * International refugee law further develops, but there are more and more countries opting out and refusing to host or allow entrance to refugees

 # D (Innovator)
-Externalised screening and re-mote interviewing expedites asylum procedures
+Externalised screening and remote interviewing expedites asylum procedures
 * Embassies and consulates start pre-screening potential asylum seekers' applications, whose applications are then sent to the central services of the national asylum authorities, who then issue a decision based on the application and interview done online.